I want to troubleshoot errors that I receive when I use Amazon Elastic Container Service (Amazon ECS) Exec on my AWS Fargate tasks.

 Generate logs for ECS Exec to identify issues

-To determine why ECS Exec isn't working, run the following command in the environment section of the container definition to generate SSM Agent logs:
+To generate SSM Agent logs with information about why ECS Exec isn't working, run the following command in the environment section of the container definition.

 bin/bash,-c,sleep 2m && cat /var/log/amazon/ssm/amazon-ssm-agent.log